UKHO/docs/software-engineering/strategy/software-engineering-ai-strategy.md

 - Developer-facing AI assistants (primary focus: GitHub Copilot) used by engineers, testers and platform teams during development, test and documentation activities.
 - Tooling that generates or suggests code, tests, infrastructure-as-code, configuration or documentation.
-- Integration patterns, sandboxes and platform controls that permit safe experimentation with AI tools.
+- Integration patterns and platform controls that permit safe experimentation with AI tools.

 Out of scope